-He attended and graduated from Virginia University of Integrative Medicine earning a Doctorate Degree in Acupuncture and Oriental Medicine (DAOM) and Texas Health & Science University Formerly known as Texas College of Traditional Chinese Medicine (TCTCM) in 2006, earning a Masters Degree in Acupuncture and Oriental Medicine (MAOM).
+He attended and graduated from Virginia University of Integrative Medicine (VUOM/VUIM) earning a Doctorate Degree in Acupuncture and Oriental Medicine (DAOM) in 2019 and Texas Health & Science University Formerly known as Texas College of Traditional Chinese Medicine (TCTCM) in 2006, earning a Masters Degree in Acupuncture and Oriental Medicine (MAOM).

-The focus of his doctorate (DAOM) research work is on internal medicine, stroke prevention and rehabilitation, pain management, osteoarthritis, allergies and asthma at the Virginia University of Integrative Medicine (VUOM/VUIM).
+The focus of his research work is on internal medicine, stroke prevention and rehabilitation, pain management, osteoarthritis, allergies and asthma.
 His purpose is alleviating the stress and pain that people feel from having imbalances in life due to sickness, injury or unhealthy lifestyle patterns.

 2018 – Present President of Korean Oriental Medicine Association (KOMA)